 We take a team approach.
-All of our customers have a Relationship Manager that works to ensure all of their banking needs are met.
-We have a team of Product Specialists that provide expert guidance on structuring the loan, determining eligibility, and facilitating the entire loan process.
+All of our customers have a Relationship Manager who works to ensure all of their banking needs are met.
+We have a team of SBA Bankers who provide expert guidance on structuring the loan, determining eligibility and facilitating the entire loan process.
 From there, our Documentation Specialists help you close your loan as quickly as possible.

 The funds can be used for various business needs, including:

-The SBA maximum loan amount is $5 million dollars.
+The SBA maximum loan amount is $5 million.
 However, in certain cases, we have the ability to do a conventional loan along with your SBA loan, which allows you to borrow more than $5 million.

-Once we have received a 100% complete application it typically takes one to two weeks for the loan to be underwritten and a decision to be made.
+Once we have received a 100% complete application, it typically takes one to two weeks for the loan to be underwritten and a decision to be made.
 If the loan is approved, we will issue a commitment letter with the terms and conditions of the loan.
-Once we receive the signed commitment letter, the loan will enter the closing stage, which typically takes 20-25 business days.
+Once we receive the signed commitment letter, the loan will enter the closing stage, which typically takes 20 to 25 business days.
 This allows us to complete all the necessary processes to close your loan.
-However, if the applicant does not provide required documentation in a timely manner the process will be delayed.
+However, if the applicant does not provide required documentation in a timely manner, the process will be delayed.

 SBA requires that the loan be secured by business assets until the loan is considered fully secured based on margined values or there is nothing left to pledge.
 If the loan is not considered fully secured, then the borrower will be required to pledge any personally owned real estate with 25% or more equity until the loan is considered fully secured or there is nothing left to pledge.
 Liens on personal real estate may be limited to the amount of the collateral shortfall.
 If there is still a collateral shortfall, it is up to the bank to decide if additional collateral will be required.